 5. First Aid

-If you where to suddenly suffer a heart attack, would your family be able to save you?
+If you were to suddenly have a heart attack, would your family be able to know what to do?
 According to a survey, probably not, as only 18% of people know first aid.

 In some countries around the world, first aid is actually a requirement in order to get your drivers license (Germany and Switzerland).
 If you are going to put your kids behind the wheel of a deadly vehicle, you should teach them basic first aid!